About the Award

 CONGRATULATIONS TO THE 2018 AWARD RECIPIENTS!

-The 2018 Gordon Cressy Student Leadership Award recipients will be honoured at a ceremony in the spring.
-Click on the button below to see a full list of this year’s recipients.
+The 2018 Gordon Cressy Student Leadership Award recipients were honoured at a ceremony in the spring.
+Click on the button below to see this year’s recipients.

 Outstanding student leaders

 The student experience at the University of Toronto is about more than classes and books.
 It is about life on campus, in the community and in the world at large.
 The Gordon Cressy Student Leadership Awards recognize graduating students for making outstanding contributions to improving the world around them and inspiring others to do the same.

 This year’s Cressy Award winners have impacted the University and broader community through their work supporting refugees, championing green projects, mentoring peers and youth, advocating for equality and inclusion, leading student groups and associations, and many other initiatives.

 Learn about five of the 233 students recognized in April 2018 for their leadership in extracurricular and community activities.

 Photo by Gustavo Toledo Photography